OSC/ood-documentation/source/authentication/tutorial-oidc-keycloak-rhel7/install-keycloak.rst

 When installing Keycloak on a separate host, the difference between this tutorial would be:

-#. throughout the rest of the tutorial replace ``https://ondemand-idpdev.hpc.osc.edu`` with the keycloak host
+#. throughout the rest of the tutorial replace ``https://ondemand-idpdev.hpc.osc.edu`` with the Keycloak host
 #. possibly use Apache 2.4 default distribution instead of software collections,
-   meaning that configuration would be at /etc/httpd/conf.d/ instead of /opt/rh/httpd24/root/etc/httpd/conf.d/ and starting the service is likely ``sudo systemctl start httpd`` instead of ``sudo systemctl start httpd24-httpd``
+   meaning that configuration would be at ``/etc/httpd/conf.d/`` instead of ``/opt/rh/httpd24/root/etc/httpd/conf.d/`` and starting the service is likely ``sudo systemctl start httpd`` instead of ``sudo systemctl start httpd24-httpd``

-For example, if Keycloak were installed on a separate host idp.hpc.edu then the Apache config might look like:
+For example, if Keycloak were installed on a separate host ``idp.hpc.edu`` then the Apache configuration might look like:

 .. literalinclude:: example-keycloak-apache-separate-host.conf